WrestleMania III: Reception

 The event has received positive reviews.
 In the years after WrestleMania III, the Savage vs. Steamboat match has been ranked by critics and other wrestlers as one of the greatest matches in professional wrestling.
 Pro Wrestling Illustrated and Wrestling Observer Newsletter named it 1987's Match of the Year.
 IGN ranked it at number 6 in their Top 20 Matches in WrestleMania History.
 Steamboat described the match as "the moment in time that defined me as a wrestler."
 Thomas Golianopoulos of Complex Sports ranked it at number two in his list of the 50 Greatest Matches in WrestleMania History, citing that "Both guys worked lightning fast and everything from Steamboat's aggressiveness to the involvement of George "The Animal" Steele played off their part."
 David Otunga picked it as WWE.com's Five-Star Match of the Week in December 19, 2012.

 The main event between Hulk Hogan and André the Giant is regarded as one of the pivotal matches in the history of the WWE, with Hogan's body slam on André having become an iconic moment of both wrestlers' careers as well as of the 1980s professional wrestling boom overall.
 Despite its historic importance, the match was also criticized for its quality.
 At the time, it received a negative four star rating from Dave Meltzer and the Wrestling Observer Newsletter named it the "Worst Worked Match of the Year."
 Meltzer would later increase his rating to one star out of five.
 In 2020, 411Mania's Larry Csonka gave the match one star, stating "The match is not good in any way shape or form; but is one I completely appreciate for its historical importance."
 Kevin Pantoja, also a writer for 411Mania, gave the match two stars in 2019, stating "Technically, this isn't any good.
 However, I don't think it's nearly as bad as some people do".
+The match will be inducted into the 2026 WWE Hall of Fame in the Immortal Moment category.

 There have been numerous claims that the quoted attendance figure of 93,173 — which established a world record attendance for an indoor event — was false and that the real attendance figure was only around 78,000.
 Meltzer pointed that 78,000 is attributed to Zane Bresloff, the local promoter for the event.

 Officially, WrestleMania III remained highest-attended event in WWE history until surpassed by WrestleMania 32 in 2016, with an official figure of just over 101,000 in attendance.
-As with WrestleMania III, this figure has also been disputed, with subsequent analyses claiming the actual number was between 93–94,000.
+As with WrestleMania III, this figure has also been disputed, with subsequent analyses assessing the actual number between 93–94,000.